emmanuellyautomated/vagrant-elk/README.md

 ---

+NOTES:
-NOTE: nginx is password protected and the username and login are both `vagrant`.
+* nginx is password protected and the username and login are both `vagrant`.
 Change to something else if you'd like.
+* this project follows work on [digital ocean](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elk-stack-on-ubuntu-14-04)